mjordan/islandora_workbench_docs/docs/reducing_load.md

 ### Adaptive pause

 Adaptive pause only halts execution between requests if Workbench detects that Drupal is slowing down.
-It does this by comparing Drupal's response time for the most recent request to the average response time of the 20 previous requests.
+It does this by comparing Drupal's response time for the most recent request to the average response time of the 20 previous requests made by Islandora Workbench.
 If the response time for the most recent request reaches a specific threshold, Workbench's adaptive pause will kick in and temporarily halt execution to allow Drupal to catch up.
+The number of previous requests used to determine the average response time, 20, cannot be changed with a configuration setting.

 The threshold that needs to be met is configured using the `adaptive_pause_threshold` setting.
-This setting's default value is 2, which means that the adaptive pause will kick in if the response time for the most recent request Workbench makes to Drupal is 2 times (double) the average of the last 20 requests.
+This setting's default value is 2, which means that the adaptive pause will kick in if the response time for the most recent request Workbench makes to Drupal is 2 times (double) the average of Workbench's last 20 requests.
 The amount of time that Workbench will pause is determined by the value of `adaptive_pause`, which, like the value for `pause`, is a number of seconds (e.g., `adaptive_pause: 3`).
 You enable adaptive pausing by adding the `adaptive_pause` setting to your configuration file.

-Since `adaptive_pause_threshold` has a default value (2) but `adaptive_pause` does not, you should only use `adaptive_pause_threshold` if you want to override the default value.
-Therefore, both of the following configurations are valid.
-The first enables `adaptive_pause` telling it to pause for 3 seconds between requests if Drupal's response time to the last request is 2 times slower than the average of the last 20 requests (using the default value of 2 `adaptive_pause_threshold`):
+Here are a couple of examples.
+Keep in mind that `adaptive_pause_threshold` has a default value (2), but `adaptive_pause` does not have a default value.
+The first example enables `adaptive_pause` using the default value for `adaptive_pause_threshold`, telling it to pause for 3 seconds between requests if Drupal's response time to the last request is 2 times slower (`adaptive_pause_threshold`'s default value) than the average of the last 20 requests:

 ```yaml
 adaptive_pause: 3